marat-gainullin/mongo-client/README.md

-# mongo-client
+# Platypus.js pluggable mongo client
-Platypus.js pluggable mongo client
+This is JavaScript library for Nashorn JavaScript engine and can be used in [Platypus.js](https://github.com/marat-gainullin/platypus-js) environment.

 ## Using the mongo client in gradle project
-Yo use this mongo client, you should add this dependency to your runtime dependencies:
+To use this mongo client, you should add this dependency to your runtime dependencies:
 ```
 runtime com.bearsoft.mongo:platypus-js-mongo-client:0.0.1
 ```